 Is Wick-Flix a regular event?

 Yes it is.
 We generally screen movies on the first Friday of each month, however very occasionally we need to shift the date if there is prior booking for the hall.
 We will take a break in the summer so there will be no screening in August.
-Upcoming dates in 2018 are 7th September, 5th October, 2nd November, 11th January and 1st February.
+Remaining dates in 2018 are 5th October, 9th November and forthcoming dates for 2019 are 11th January and 1st February.

 Can we pre-book tickets?